AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/CAEXWrapper/InsertNew.md

 CAEXWrapper.InsertNew Method
 ============================
-AutomationML 2.1 APIThis method can be used to create an XML node, if this CAEX wrapper was instantiated without an XML node.
+This method can be used to create an XML node, if this CAEX wrapper was instantiated without an XML node.
 This method can only be applied, if an [Owner][1] is defined.
 The new created CAEX object is inserted as a new child of the owner.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)